 Step 5: When both buyer and seller are ready to proceed to exchange a completion date (moving date) is agreed.
 If there are a number of people in the chain this date may require a good deal of negotiating.
 At this stage any party is still free to walk away from the deal as contracts have not yet been exchanged.

 Step 6: EXCHANGE.
 Once a completion date is agreed we are able to exchange contracts.
+(This is done by your solicitor via telephone, you do not need to be present for exchange as you have already signed the contract papers in readiness.)
 You are now committed to purchase and cannot pull out of the transaction without incurring major expense.
 You can now confirm the arrangements and dates with your removal company.

 Step 7: COMPLETION.
 This is the day that you actually move house.
 We send the balance of the purchase price to your sellers’ solicitors and once they receive the funds the keys will be released to you by the estate agents (unless other arrangements have been made).
 You can now move in.